justojs/justo-inline-assert/README.md

 ### haveAny()

-Checks whether an object has at least one property of a set:
+Check whether an object has at least one property of a set:

 ```
 haveAny(object, props : string[]) : boolean